LouisGaravaglia/iTranslate/README.md

 All sections when displaying results only display one result (artist, album, track, or genre) at a time.
 This is to not create a cluttered or overwhelming amount of information.
 When the user would like to see more results there is a slider in place of traditional pagination buttons.
 This allows for quick scrolling from beginning to end, and can also be used with arrow keys for a more indiviualized experience.

+Track preview: When a user hovers over a track, a 30 second song preview plays which is supplied by the SpotifyAPI (if one is provided).

 **User Flow**

 On first load to the main url, users will see a search bar with the prompt "Find your song!".
 A user can type anything from just an artist name, to just a song or album name, and it utilizes Spotify's search endpoint to query their datbase for the top 20 best results.